paldhous/ucb/2019/dataviz/md/class5.md

 #### Filtering data in Open Refine

-Clicking `Export` will export the data currently being viewed.

-This means you can filter data based on values of a continuous variable using the slider control on a numeric facet.
+You can filter data based on values of a continuous variable using the slider control on a numeric facet.

 To filter data based on text or categorical variables, you can create a text filter.

 From the dropdown menu for `Recipient`, select `Text filter` and type `Berkeley`.
 This will filter the data to the 1387 grants awarded to Berkeley.

 To delete records based on a text filter, set the filter and then select `Edit rows>Remove all matching rows` from the `All` columns dropdown.

+Clicking `Export` will export the data currently being viewed.

 ### Correct for inflation (and cost of living)